Who you study with matters

 Accepted students will be added to my teaching schedule which includes a minimum of 4 lessons a month, access to a group lesson (for high school and college students), access to guided practice sessions, and end of term performance opportunities.

 Yes!
 Lesson times are agreed upon when you start lessons with me.
 The time we assign is YOUR time.
 Each month I will confirm your availability and send an invoice for the next month’s lessons (unless you pay by semester).
 Lessons are a time and financial commitment.

 Tuition for lessons may be paid by semester or monthly.
 All lessons are paid for online via quickbooks, zelle, or venmo.
 I do not accept payment one week at a time.

 I teach beginning adult students.
-Students ages 13-18 must be at least in book 3 of Suzuki or their orchestra method book, be able to play two octave scales in tune, be able to shift, and be looking to advance as a musician.
+Middle school beginners are accepted on a case by case basis.
 Most of my students audition for region orchestra, All-State, youth orchestras, and/or are looking to advance in their orchestra programs at school.